The Adamson Awards

 Restrictions

-To be considered for any category your work must be submitted by the posted deadline.
 All submissions must be typed and all work must be original.
 All previous winning submissions for any of the awards offered by the English Department are ineligible.
-Only one manuscript from each entrant can be accepted in each category.
+You may submit work in multiple categories, however, you may submit only one entry per category.
 Entries cannot be returned.

 Judging